exp-ndrew/posts/README.md

 ## Currently working on

-* AJAX on CRUD for posts
+* AJAX on C for posts

 ## Future

 ### Near

+* Scope for rendering newest posts at the top
 * Followers/Following
 * Preferences section
   * add ability to change user color